IFSA-Butler: University College London (UCL)

 - Fall: Mid-September to mid-December

-- Spring: Early January to late June; students must stay through final exams - no exceptions.
+- Spring: Early January to mid June; students must stay through final exams - no exceptions.

 - Visa Information: Students on semester programs must obtain a student visitor visa.
 Year-long students must apply for a Tier 4 student visa.
 Click here for more information on student visas.
 Note students on a student visitor visa will not have permission to work, intern or volunteer unless the host university will sponsor you for a Tier 4 student visa.
 Not all universities will do so.

-- Budget Planning: London is continually ranked as one of the most expensive cities in the world so it is important to budget carefully and take advantage of tips by previous participants on how to stretch your British pounds!
+- Budget Planning: UCL charges a supplemental fee for lab use and required field trips when enrolling in certain departments (typically the natural/physical sciences as well psychology).
+All required components of a class are part of tuition with this supplemental charge covered in the fees paid to the program by Scripps College.
+The student is responsible for the charges of any optional field trips.
+London is continually ranked as one of the most expensive cities in the world so it is important to budget carefully and take advantage of tips by previous participants on how to stretch your British pounds!